PNL0/URL-Shortening-Service/README.md

 \`\`\`

 ## License
-This project is licensed under the MIT License.'
+This project is licensed under the MIT License.